erkaminski/aws-batch-and-streaming-pipeline/README.md

 ### Workflow

-1. Partitioned Parquet data is read from Amazon S3.
+1. The partitioned Parquet dataset is read from Amazon S3.
-2. An Apache Spark job is submitted to an Amazon EMR cluster.
+2. An Apache Spark application is submitted to an Amazon EMR cluster.
-3. The dataset is processed in parallel across the cluster.
+3. The workload is distributed across the cluster for parallel processing.
-4. Ranking results are generated.
+4. Ranking results are computed from the review dataset.
-5. The output is written back to Amazon S3 for further analysis.
+5. The output is written back to Amazon S3.

 ---